EpsilonSolutions/netscaler-command-reference/docs/basic/service/service.md

 Use the proxy port as the source port when initiating connections with the server.
 With the NO setting, the client-side connection port is used as the source port for the server-side connection.
 Note: This parameter is available only when the Use Source IP (USIP) parameter is set to YES.
 Possible values: YES, NO

-<b>sc</b>
-State of SureConnect for the service.
-Possible values: ON, OFF
-Default value: OFF

 <b>sp</b>
 Enable surge protection for the service.